Katonic-ML-Marketplace/sample_image_classification_model/README.md

 ## Prerequisites for Deployment:

+**Note** : You need to fork the repository to deploy it on Katonic Platform

 - `labels_file.json`: This file is required for feedback or performance metrics calculations of binary or multi-class classification problems.

 ***Please note that these classes should be in encoded format (eg. ["cat", "dog] will be [0, 1] or [1, 2]) for both binay and multi-class problems.***